Complete the Admissions Process

 2. Send us your transcripts.

-- Transcripts are your official academic record.
-Unofficial transcripts are accepted for the enrollment process, but official transcripts must be submitted by the first day of classes.
-You can order your official transcripts at the National Student Clearing House or have them mailed from your high school.
+- Unofficial transcripts are accepted for the enrollment process, but official transcripts must be submitted by the first day of classes.
+Order official transcripts at the National Student Clearing House or have them mailed from your high school.
+Unofficial transcripts can be emailed to email@example.com.

 - Learn more about unofficial vs. official transcripts here.

-- Donnelly requires every student to go through the course placement process.
+- Donnelly requires either an ACT/SAT test score, or students can take the Accuplacer Next-Generation on campus (FREE) to be placed into appropriate level courses.
 Sign up for the ACT here.
 ACT scores can be sent to us by using Donnelly’s ACT code 1404 or by requesting the scores be sent to Donnelly.

 - We accept ACCUPLACER scores in place of the ACT.
 To schedule your ACCUPLACER test, email us.